caminio/caminio-fixtures/README.md

 ### create database entry

+You can even use a orm which supports mongoose like syntax and shorthand these syntax by nginuous-fixtures.
+To enable this you must set

+    fixtures.enableORM( mongoose );

+or similar.
+Within nginuous engines, you can also provide nginuous

+    fixtures.enableORM( nginuous );

+Now you can use the following to create a fixture in the database

     helper.fixtures.myFixture.create( function( err, myFixture ){
       // myFixture should now be a persisted database entry with
       // properties set up like defined above